 Data of aboveground biomass or coverage per plant species of all herbaceous plants present has been collected annually for several years from 1992 until 2013.
 More recently, the experiment has been used to study the effect that fertilization and herbivory has on soil microbial diversity and ecosystem functions.

 Nahs's field is one of the experiments of The Grand Challenges in Ecosystems and the Environment Initiative (GCEE) and The Ecological Continuity Trust (ECT).
 Since its creation in 1991 by Professor Mick Crawley, this project has been supported by the Department of Life Sciences at Imperial College London and more recently by NERC grants to Dr. Thomas Bell

-- Earthworm abundance decreases in herb-rich meadows with a more acidic soil.
-A decrease in earthworm abundance is correlated with the density of molehills in the area (Edwards et al. 1999).
+Earthworm abundance decreases in herb-rich meadows with a more acidic soil and a decrease in earthworm abundance is correlated with the density of molehills in the area (Edwards et al. 1999).

 Nash's k-s google map

 Detail information Nash's plots K-S

 Nash' Field experiment is a six-factor factorial experiment replicated in two blocks of 22 x 44 m plots using a split-plot design.
 It contains 8 invertebrate exclusion plots (22 x 44 m), 16 vertebrate exclusion plots (22 x 22 m), 32 soil pH plots (8 x 18 m), 96 plant competition plots (6 x 8 m) and 1.152 fertilization plots (2 x 2 m).

 Factor 1 - Drainage: There are two blocks of four plots, each measuring 22 x 44 m.
 Four plots (S, L, M, N) separated at least 10 m from each other are set in presumably moister soil (upslope) and four plots (P, Q, R, K) in a dryer area (downslope).